scappworks/whereshouldieat/app/README.md

-An app used to help you decide where to eat!
+A small app to help you decide where to eat!

+Download the app on the Google Play store: https://play.google.com/store/apps/details?id=com.scappworks.whereshouldieat&hl=en_US&gl=US